 Note: If you do have money coming as a result of an amended return, the IRS will mail you a check.
 The agency is not offering direct deposits for any refunds related to a Form 1040-X.

-If you wish to cut down the time it takes to complete the amendment, or just want to make sure everything is correct before you submit the form, it may be helpful to talk with a tax professional.
+If you wish to cut down the time it takes to complete the amended tax return form, or just want to make sure everything is correct before you submit the form, it may be helpful to talk with a tax professional directly.

 More: How to find your tax bracket